Healthy Homes Assessment Parkvale

 Beginning 1 July 2023

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024

-• All rental houses are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All rentals houses must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes